Dental Implants River Ridge

 Missing All Teeth

 On average, four to eight implants can support a full denture.
-Compared to conventional dentures, implant dentures allow you to be fully confident while speaking or eating.
+Compared to conventional prosthetics, implant dentures allow you to be fully confident while speaking or eating.
 In the past, patients would have to take their dentures out before enjoying a meal, as chewing could cause their prosthetics to come loose.
 With implant dentures, that is no longer the case.
 You can eat and speak with confidence, never worrying about the embarrassment of your false teeth falling out.

 Understanding the Cost of Dental Implants